wasu00/Web-Development-Resources/README.md

 Welcome to my Git repository!
 This repository serves as a collection of lecture notes and resources related to web development.

 ## Contents
-**Lecture Notes 📚:** This section contains detailed notes of web development lectures I've attended.
+**Lecture Notes 📚:** This section contains detailed notes of web development lectures.
 Each lecture is organized into separate folders for easy navigation.

 ## Getting Started
 To get started with this repository, you can follow these steps: